-Moreover, the Danish Parliament has adopted Act no. 674 of 8 June 2017, which provides a legal basis for temporarily stopping the granting of social benefits to foreign terrorist fighters while they are in conflict zones.
+The Danish Parliament has adopted Act no. 674 of 8 June 2017, which provides a legal basis for temporarily stopping the granting of social benefits to foreign terrorist fighters.
+The grant of social benefits stops if the police revokes a passport from a Danish citizen when there is reason to believe that the person participates in activities abroad that may involve or increase a danger to national security, public order or other states' security.
 Moreover, the act provides a legal basis to reclaim social benefits that have been paid to convicted foreign terrorist fighters while they were in foreign conflict zones.